 - Allow mixture to set 5-10 minutes so the oats soak in some of the liquid (you can also do this after you shape into patties).
 This will help with the texture of the burgers, the more you allow the oats to soak, they less mushy texture you will get.
 I use this time to clean up.

-- Shape into 6 patties, then cook in a pan on the stove top over medium heat for 6-8 minutes on each side (depending on stove).
+- Cook in a pan on the stove top over medium heat for 6-8 minutes on each side (depending on stove).
 Make sure to keep the pan covered to help the burger cook throughout and achieve the best texture possible.
 This helps prevent a mushy burger.
 Check every few minutes to prevent burning, they should be slightly browned when ready.

 - Allow the burgers to cool a bit to further help set them into a non mushy consistency.